Smarter Kitchen: Build Your Best BOH

 A FOH system integrated with a BOH system can provide insight on how many parties are still waiting and seated.
 This information will help better prepare chefs for a rush.

 Host staff can view what’s going on in the BOH, too.
-The takeout tab feature on guest management systems enables front of house staff to view off-premise order activity in the back of house, keeping your host at the stand so they can provide better service to guests.
+ConnectSmart®Host (Formerly DineTime) has features that enables front-of-house staff to view off-premise order activity in the back of house, keeping your host at the stand so they can provide better service to guests.

 Point of Sale